ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 studying the impacts of network overlays on streaming platforms.
 The contributions from Brian Paxton on observed overlay behavior and comments from Jay Robertson have been very helpful.
-The authors are also grateful to Leonard Giuliano, Emile Stephan, and Kyle Rose for their reviews and contributions to this document.
+The authors are also very grateful to David Schinazi, Leonard Giuliano, Emile Stephan, and Kyle Rose for their reviews and contributions to this document.